 Clickand select a polygon, which will highlight the vertices for the polygon and change the cursor to a crosshair.

-When you have finished, right-click then select PolygonActions »Repour Selected to repour the polygon in its new shape.
+When you have finished, right-click and select Polygon»Repour Selected to repour the polygon in its new shape.

 Polygon Pour Cutout

-To create a cutout or hole inside a polygon, place a polygon pour cutout on top of the existing polygon.
+To create a cutout, or hole inside a polygon you place a polygon pour cutout on top of the existing polygon.
 To do this:

 Click Place» Polygon Pour Cutout.